Overview of the Disciplinary Process

 The Disciplinary Officer shall refer to the University Student Conduct Board cases that require one of two types of hearing:

-- Organization Misconduct Hearing: Cases involving possible violations of the Code of Student Conduct by recognized student organizations on campus, including, but not limited to, fraternities and sororities, SGA-recognized organizations, and athletic teams.
+- Organization Misconduct Hearing: Cases involving possible violations of the Code of Student Conduct by recognized student organizations on campus, including, but not limited to, fraternities, sororities, and SGA-recognized organizations.*

 Withdrawal While Charges Pending